benniehana111/Airfield-Analysis/README.md

 ### Final database:

 The final database will be compiled by webscraping the tabular data for all airfields from airportdatabase.net, then adding runway surface data and missing values collected manually from Wikipedia and Google Earth.
-This database will be built in SQL; the database design and entity relationship diagram are in the Airfields.sql, Airfields.pgerd, and Airfields_ERD.png files in the Resources folder.
+The collected data will be transformed with pandas, then loaded into SQL.
+The SQL database design and entity relationship diagram are in the Airfields.sql, Airfields.pgerd, and Airfields_ERD.png files in the Database branch, Resources folder..

 ## Model Selection